These 11 White Kitchen Cabinets Are Anything But Vanilla

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Choosing the right shade is only step number one in the process.
-It’s the little things that separate stereotypical white kitchen cabinets from dynamic ones, like edgy hardware, veiny marble countertops, and reclaimed-wood hoods.
-The run-of-the-mill has met its match: These eight spaces nail the classic color.
+It all starts with choosing the right shade, but that’s only the first step in the process.
+It’s the little things that separate these stereotypical stark spaces from the dynamic ones—think: edgy hardware, veiny marble countertops, and reclaimed-wood hoods.
+The run-of-the-mill has met its match with these 11 spaces.

 The IKEA One